MarikoSakuragi/BHA-2022/week6/index.md

 <br/>
 (Extra: Their student room was very new and well organized.
 I envy it...)<br/>
 <br/>

 #### <span style="background-color:LightGray">Questions</span>
-・I was interested in how they use the several experimental machines differently: for what experiments, for what purpose?<br/>
+- I was interested in how they use the several experimental machines differently: for what experiments, for what purpose?<br/>
-・Does lab equipments or environments of labs vary from another labs?
+- Does lab equipments or environments of labs vary from another labs?
 I guess it might be different by organisms which they deal with.<br/>
-・Do everyone in Iwasaki lab grasp where and what are all the stuffs in the lab, despite of  that the lab has numberless stuffs?<br/>
+- Do everyone in Iwasaki lab grasp where and what are all the stuffs in the lab, despite of  that the lab has numberless stuffs?<br/>
-・Hou mach is the maintenance fee of Iwasaki lab each year?<br/>
+- How mach is the maintenance fee of Iwasaki lab each year?<br/>
 <br/>

 ![IwasakiLab_caution_1](/photo/IwasakiLab_93653.jpg)<br/>
 ![IwasakiLab_caution_2](/photo/IwasakiLab_93654.jpg)<br/>
 ![IwasakiLab_caution_3](/photo/IwasakiLab_93823.jpg)<br/>